 On the New credentials screen, click Download client tokens.

 Add credential to edgerc file

-Before you can access the API, you need to configure the file that contains the credentials.
-The credential includes the client token and client secret required to authenticate Akamai API requests.
+Before you can use the API, you need to configure the file that contains the credentials.
+The credential set includes the client token and client secret required to authenticate Akamai API requests.